duckietown/book-devmanual-lx/src/consume/2_instructions/index.md

 ### `dts code workbench`

-Creates a virtual environment with Desktop icons that will allow you to easily run activities, simulate a Duckiebot directed through a virtual world by your control algorithms, or execute a demo on your real world Duckiebot - all with debugging and visualization tools to help you along the way.
+Creates a virtual environment with Desktop icons that will allow you to run activities easily, simulate a Duckiebot directed through a virtual world by your control algorithms, or execute a demo on your real-world Duckiebot - all with debugging and visualization tools to help you along the way.

 ### `dts code evaluate`